yoriiis/svg-chunk-webpack-plugin/README.md

 SVG sprites are built using the svgstore package.
 Tells the plugin whether to personalize the default settings for [svgstore](https://github.com/svgstore/svgstore).

-> Sprites contains already minimal inline styles to hide the sprite on the page to keep full support with all SVG features.
+> Sprites already contain minimal inline styles to hide the sprite on the page to keep full support with all SVG features.
 To avoid LinearGradient conflicts, avoid the `display: none` property which break SVG defs.

 ```javascript
 new SvgChunkWebpackPlugin({